numoonchld/numoonchld.github.io/_drafts/fakir-and-the-watermelon.md

   - gave it the [ripeness test](https://www.thespruceeats.com/picking-ripe-watermelon-2356044){: target="_blank"} with his fingers
   - and cut open the watermelon with his pocket knife

-- he then ate a piece of watermelon, this horrified the villagers
+- he then ate a piece of watermelon
+  - this horrified the villagers
-- but the fakir seemed to enjoy eating it
+  - but the fakir enjoyed eating it
   - so this put the villagers at ease somewhat

 - the fakir offered the villagers a piece to eat
-  - but they were not convinced yet about eating it yet
+  - but they were not convinced about eating it yet

-- the next day, the fakir went to the patch again and open yet another watermelon
+- the next day, the fakir went to the patch again
   - the villagers showed up to see the fakir enjoying another watermelon
   - and some of them asked the fakir to share the watermelon
-  - and the fakir was happy to oblige
+  - the fakir was happy to oblige
   - the villagers were delighted by the juicy fruit

 - in the coming days, more villagers tried out the watermelons
-  - and watermlons were accepted as an edible fruit among the villagers
+  - and watermlons were accepted as an edible fruit in the village

 ---